How important is physical beauty? Not very, according to the Bible. But let’s be honest, that’s a hard pill for a lot of us to swallow.

 Some of you may be crippled because there are too many options.
 Here’s the scoop—no one is going to be perfect.
 Pick a godly girl that you enjoy spending time with and ask her out.

-Here are 10 things a man should look for (and a woman should be):
+Here are some traits a man should look for in a woman.
+Look for someone who is:

 1. Trustworthy (1 Timothy 3:11).
 Is she dependable?
 Can you be confident she’ll do what she commits to?

 2. Modest (1 Peter 3:3).
 Fearing God means you are more concerned about what He thinks and says than what people think or say.
 A woman who fears God will dress modestly rather than show extra skin to get attention from (the wrong kind of) men.

 3. Peace Seeking (1 Peter 3:4).
 A peaceful woman is not about drama or picking fights, but about pursuing and preserving unity.
 In fact, the book of Proverbs says it’s better to live in a desert (Proverbs 21:19) or an attic (Proverbs 25:24) than it is to be married to someone who is argumentative.